jaiparkash77/jaiparkash77/README.md

 - 👋 Hi, I’m @jaiparkash77
 - 👀 I’m interested in Full Stack Web Development
-- 🌱 I’m currently Working on ReactJs, CSS, Figma, and Testing.
+- 🌱 I’m currently Working as a Software Engineer at SA Technologies.
 - 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me: https://linktr.ee/jaiparkash77